 General and administrative.
-Our general and administrative expenses for the year ended December 31, 2021 were \$41.8 million, a decrease of \$1.6 million, or 3.5%, as compared to general and administrative expenses of \$43.4 million for the year ended December 31, 2020.
-This decrease was primarily due to decreases in other general and administrative expenses of \$2.0 million, decreases in employee compensation and related expenses including share-based compensation of \$1.8 million and a slight decrease in occupancy and depreciation of \$0.1 million, partially offset by an increase in professional fees of \$2.3 million.
-The decrease in other general and administrative expenses is primarily due to continued decreases in travel costs over the prior year.
-The decrease in employee compensation and related expenses is primarily related to lower headcount at our office in Indiana as we have transitioned a number of back office functions to Arizona.
-The increase in professional fees is primarily related to increased legal, audit and insurance costs.
-Our decrease in occupancy and depreciation are primarily related to a significant portion of our workforce continuing to work remotely in 2021.
-Our general and administrative expenses as a percentage of net revenue decreased by 0.4% to 4.7% for the year ended December 31, 2021, from 5.1% for the year ended December 31, 2020 due to the lower other general and administrative expenses, lower employee compensation costs, increases in service revenue from the higher room, board and ancillary revenue at GCU in 2021 (see - Impact of COVID-19 above), partially offset by increased professional fees.
+Our general and administrative expenses for the year ended December 31, 2022 were \$45.5 million, an increase of \$3.7 million, or 8.8%, as compared to general and administrative expenses of \$41.8 million for the year ended December 31, 2021.
+This increase was primarily due to increases in other general and administrative expenses of \$2.0 million and increases in employee compensation and related expenses including share-based compensation of \$1.7 million.
+The increase in other general and administrative expenses is primarily due to continued increases in travel costs and increases in charitable contributions over the prior year.
+The increase in employee compensation and related expenses is increased headcount to support our 27 university partners, and their increased enrollment growth, tenure-based salary adjustments, and an increase in benefit costs.
+Our general and administrative expenses as a percentage of service revenue increased by 0.3% to 5.0% for the year ended December 31, 2022, from 4.7% for the year ended December 31, 2021 due to the other general and administrative expense and employee compensation costs growing at a faster rate than our revenue growth.
+Although we will continue to invest heavily in this area, we are hopeful that the growth rate will be more in line with our revenue growth in 2023.

 Amortization of intangible assets.
-Amortization of intangible assets for the years ended December 31, 2021 and 2020 were \$8.4 million for both periods.
+Amortization of intangible assets for the years ended December 31, 2022 and 2021 were \$8.4 million for both periods.
 As a result of the Acquisition, certain identifiable intangible assets were created (primarily customer relationships) that will be amortized over their expected lives.

 Interest income on Secured Note.
-Interest income on the Secured Note for the year ended December 31, 2021 was \$52.1 million, a decrease of \$7.1 million, or 12.0%, as compared to \$59.2 million for the year ended December 31, 2020.
+Interest income on the Secured Note for the year ended December 31, 2022 was nil as compared to \$52.1 million for the year ended December 31, 2021.
 GCE recognized interest income on its Secured Note with GCU including borrowings made for capital expenditures, at an interest rate of 6%.
-The decrease over the prior year was primarily due to GCU repaying \$500.0 million of the outstanding balance of the Secured Note receivable on October 29, 2021 and the remaining balance of the Secured Note receivable of \$469.9 million on December 9, 2021.
+The decrease over the prior year was due to GCU repaying \$500.0 million of the outstanding balance of the Secured Note receivable on October 29, 2021 and the remaining balance of the Secured Note receivable of \$469.9 million on December 9, 2021.
 As the Secured Note receivable is paid off we do not anticipate any interest income to be earned in the future.

 Interest expense.
-Interest expense was \$3.6 million for the year ended December 31, 2021, a decrease of \$0.8 million, as compared to interest expense of \$4.4 million for the year ended December 31, 2020.
-The decrease in interest expense is primarily due to the repayment and termination of the credit facility in early November, partially offset by the write-off of the remaining deferred loan costs of \$1.0 million in 2021 at the time of the termination of the credit facility.
+Interest expense was \$3.6 million for the year ended December 31, 2021 as compared to interest expense of nil for the year ended December 31, 2022.
+The decrease in interest expense is primarily due to the repayment and termination of the credit facility in early November 2021, partially offset by the write-off of the remaining deferred loan costs of \$1.0 million in 2021 at the time of the termination of the credit facility.

 Investment interest and other.
-Investment interest and other for the year ended December 31, 2021 was \$0.6 million, a decrease of \$0.3 million, as compared to \$0.9 million for the year ended December 31, 2020.
-This decrease was primarily attributable to a decline in interest income on excess cash primarily due to significantly lower interest rates.
+Investment interest and other for the year ended December 31, 2022 was \$2.6 million, an increase of \$2.0 million, as compared to \$0.6 million for the year ended December 31, 2021.
+Interest rates have increased in 2022 resulting in increased investment interest income.